MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 ### Mount full drive

 A complete drive can be mounted using a command similar to this.
-Note, do not include a backslash.

 ```none
 docker run -it -v d:\:d: windowsservercore cmd